GLOSSARY OF INSURANCE TERMS

 Convertible Term Insurance Policy – an insurance policy that can be converted into permanent insurance without a medical assessment.
 The insurer is required to renew the policy regardless of the health of the insured subject to policy conditions.

-Coordination of Benefits (COB) – provision to eliminate over insurance and establish a prompt and orderly claims payment system when a person is covered by more than one group insurance and/or group service plan.
+Coordination of Benefits (COB) – provision to eliminate over insurance and establish a prompt and orderly claims payment system when a person is covered more than one group insurance and/or group service plan.

 Copay – a cost sharing mechanism in group insurance plans where the insured pays a specified dollar amount of incurred medical expenses and the insurer pays the remainder.

 Corrective Order – commissioner’s directive of action to be completed an insurer.

 Covered Lives – The total number of lives insured, including dependents, under individual policies and group certificates.

 Credit – individual or group policies that provide benefits to a debtor for full or partial repayment of debt associated with a specific loan or other credit transaction upon disability or involuntary unemployment of debtor, except in connection with first mortgage loans.

 Credit – Assumption Agreement – an insurance certificate issued on an existing insurance contract indicating that another insurer has assumed all of the risk under the contract from the ceding insurance company.

 Credit – Credit Default – coverage purchased manufacturers, merchants, educational institutions, or other providers of goods and services extending credit, for indemnification of losses or damages resulting from the nonpayment of debts owed to them for goods or services provided in the normal course of their business.